GoogleCloudPlatform/spanner-migration-tool/web/README.md

 ### Interleave tables

 `/checkinterleave/table?table=<table_name>` is a GET API which checks it it is possible to convert this table into interleaved table in spanner, if it is possible it converts and returns parent table name, otherwise it returns failure message.

+**Note: Data migration is not allowed when using with `pg_dump` or `mysqldump` driver if the schema contains interleaved tables.
+We recommend you use `postgres` or `mysql` driver if you are interested in data migration with schema having interleaved tables. **